ankane/s3tk/README.md

 Keep things simple to reduce the chance of mistakes.

-- Don’t allow ACL to be set on individual objects (no `s3:PutObjectAcl`) - use bucket policies instead
+- Don’t allow ACL to be set on individual objects (no `s3:PutObjectAcl`).
+Use bucket policies instead.
-- Avoid mixing objects with different permissions in the same bucket
+- Keep bucket policies simple.
+Avoid mixing objects with different permissions in the same bucket.

 ## Notes